LibraryCarpentry/lc-second-website/_posts/2018/07/2018-07-18-lc-nz-roadshow.md

 ### Obligatory tourist shoot

-While I was venturing very far south in the dead of winter on this roadshow, New Zealand did turn on some glorious sunny days.
+While I was venturing very far south in the dead of winter for this roadshow, New Zealand did turn on some glorious sunny days.
 On my last day, I managed to get down to the Auckland harbour and very nice it was!

 ![Auckland harbour](/img/auckharbour.jpg)